Indirect Rate Distortion Functions with Side Information: Structural Properties and Multivariate Gaussian Sources

-The rest of the paper is organized as follows.
-In Section \ref{sec:lower} we state a lower bound on the conditional mutual information and the sufficient conditions to achieve them.
-In Section \ref{sec:optireal}, we provide the optimal realization of the RVs $(\widehat{X},Z)$ that achieves the RDFs ${R}_{S;Z|Y}(\Delta_X)$ and ${R}_{S;\widehat{X}|Y}(\Delta_X)$.
-In Section \ref{sec:water} the characterizations of the RDFs via water-filling solution are given.
-Finally, in Section~\ref{sec:conl} we conclude.
+\ES{The remainder of the paper is organized as follows: In Section \ref{sec:lower}, we state a lower bound on the conditional mutual information and the sufficient conditions to achieve them.
+Then, in Section \ref{sec:optireal}, we provide the optimal realization of the RVs $(\widehat{X},Z)$ that achieves the RDFs ${R}_{S;Z|Y}(\Delta)$ and ${R}_{S;\widehat{X}|Y}(\Delta)$.
+Finally, in Section \ref{sec:water}, we give characterizations of the RDFs via water-filling solutions.}